-All enrolled students of Two Rivers School District are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2017-18 school year.
+All enrolled students of Two Rivers School District are eligible to receive a healthy breakfast and lunch at school at no charge to your household each day of the 2019-2020 school year.
 No further action is required of you.
-Students will be able to participate in these meal programs without having to pay a fee or submit a mean application.
+Students will be able to participate in these meal programs without having to pay a fee or submit a meal application.

 A la carte or other food and beverage items may be purchased by either providing payment for the items at the time of receipt or by having a prepaid account with the District that may be charged for the items.

 Adult charges must be paid in full by the last day of each month.

 COMMUNITY ELIGIBILITY PROVISION

 SCHOOL YEAR 2019- 2020

 The TWO RIVERS School District is pleased to announce the district will participate in the Community Eligibility Provision (CEP) during the 2019 - 2020 school year providing meals, regardless of eligibility category, at NO CHARGE for all students at the following schools ALL TWO RIVERS SCHOOLS that participate in the National School Lunch Program or School Breakfast Program.
 CEP is made possible through the United States Department of Agriculture (USDA) Special Assistance Certification and Reimbursement Community Eligibility Provision.
 Federal reimbursement for meals is based on the Identified Student Percentage (ISP) established by the District in April 2019.
 The information used to establish the ISP will be made available only to State and Federal officials for review.
 All adults, e.g., visitors, teachers, support staff members, and administrators of the district must assume the full cost of the meal which is $2.25 for Breakfast and $3.70 for Lunch.